uberfastman/fantasy-football-metrics-weekly-report/README.md

     * Once the app is created, it should redirect you to a page for your app, which will show both a `Client ID` and a `Client Secret`.

     * Copy the file `EXAMPLE-private.json` (located in the `auth/yahoo/` directory), and rename the file copy `private.json`, then copy and paste the `Client ID` and `Client Secret` values from your above created Yahoo app to their respective fields (make sure the strings are wrapped regular quotes (`""`), NOT formatted quotes (`“”`)).
-The path to this file will be needed to point YFFPY to your credentials.
+The path to this file will be needed to point the YFPY API wrapper responsible for data retrieval to your credentials.

     * The first time you run the app, it will initialize the OAuth connection between the report generator and your Yahoo account.